CpanelInc/ea-nginx/README.md

 To have a global configuration file regenerated have your package drop a script into `/etc/nginx/ea-nginx/config-scripts/global/`.
 These will be executed by `/usr/local/cpanel/scripts/ea-nginx config` with `--all` or `--global`.

+## 3rdparty Vendor Proxy Configuration

+If an external package needs some specific proxy configuration beyond what `cpanel-proxy.conf` provides they can drop config files in `conf.d/includes-optional/cpanel-proxy-vendors/*.conf`.

 # dev notes

 ## Re-create SOURCES/cpanel.tar.gz before building!